-Figure A-6-2 – Derivation of the GML profile and its use by a data product
+Figure A-6-3 – Derivation of the GML profile and its use by a data product

-Schema locations and XML catalogs
+Schema locations and XML Catalogs

 GML Product Specifications should require or at least encourage producers of GML datasets to include the XML schema schemaLocation attribute in the root element of the dataset.
-Experience to date has been that misunderstandings about the the use of XML schemas in GML datasets are frequent and made worse by the complexity of the XML and XML Schema specifications, shortcuts taken in off-the-shelf XML software tools and libraries, and dependency chains in XML schemas, especially the ISO metadata schemas.
+Experience to date has been that misunderstandings about the use of XML schemas in GML datasets are frequent and made worse by the complexity of the XML and XML Schema specifications, shortcuts taken in off-the-shelf XML software tools and libraries, and dependency chains in XML schemas, especially the ISO metadata schemas.

 Product specifications should also remind implementers that schemaLocation values can be overridden by application software including validators, which means that a local copy of the schema file can be used to validate or process the dataset.

-Product Specification authors are recommended to also refer implementers to the OASIS XML Catalogs specifcation listed in the references.
+Product Specification authors are recommended to also refer implementers to the OASIS XML Catalogs specification listed in the references.

 Adding the schemaLocation attribute allows XML software that needs run-time access to the schema (XML validators and some types of applications) to know where the XML schema can be obtained.
 In the absence of schemaLocation (or if the wrong location is provided in that attribute), XML libraries frequently attempt to use heuristics like: